Slimefun/Slimefun4/docs/adr/0002-recipe-rewrite.md

   of recipes with this system.
 - Customizability: Server owners should be able to customize any and all Slimefun recipes
-- Performance: Should not blow up any servers
+- Performance: Should be on par or better than the current system.

 The new recipe system should also be completely backwards compatible.